Learning the Transcendental Meditation technique

 The First Dive

-In my first TM session, I felt myself diving into a settled, expansive state where I felt completely safe and content — and like the man said, it happened effortlessly.
-My awareness opened to another world inside me, a place that had always been there but had somehow been hidden (that's why they call that field "transcendental").
-It was a new experience, yet immediate, intimate and strangely familiar.
+In my first TM session, I felt myself spontaneously easing into a settled, expansive state where I felt completely safe and content — and like the man said, it happened effortlessly.
+My awareness opened to another world inside me that I hadn't experienced before, a place that had always been there but had been somehow hidden (that's why they call that field "transcendental").
+It was a new experience, yet immediate, intimate, and strangely familiar because it was my own inner Self.

 I noticed during that first meditation that my breathing slowed almost to a standstill.
 There were moments of peaceful silence when I wasn’t thinking anything.
 I felt lit up, awake inside, more present and aware than I had ever been.
 It was like coming back home after being away for a long, long time.